srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_14-iot-edge-device-in-restricted-network.md

 1. If the `az iot hub monitor-events` command is still running, end it by pressing **Ctrl + C**.

-1. At the Cloud Shell command prompt, to connect to the **IoTEdgeGateway** VM using `ssh`, enter the following command:
+1. At the Cloud Shell command prompt, to connect to the **vm-az220-training-gw0002-{your-id}** VM using `ssh`, enter the following command:

     ```sh
     ssh <username>@<ipaddress>